markcmurphy/devdocs-portal/03-headless-cart.md

 ## Abandoned carts

-The [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts) makes it possible to retrieve the `cart_id` of the abandoned cart.
-The `cart_id` will correspond to the token in the query string of the link included in abandoned cart notification emails.
+The [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts) makes it possible to retrieve the `cart_id` of the abandoned cart which can then be used to fetch and display information about the cart to the shopper.
+The `cart_id` will correspond to the token in the query string of the link included in the abandoned cart notification email.

 To retrieve the `cart_id`, follow these steps:

-1. Because the `cart_id` corresponds to the abandoned cart token found in the query string of the link included in abandoned cart notification emails, you need to provide this token to retrieve the `cart_id`.
+1. Because the `cart_id` corresponds to the abandoned cart token found in the query string of the link included in abandoned cart notification emails, you must provide this token to retrieve the `cart_id`.
-2. Pass the abandoned cart token in a `GET` request to `/v3/abandoned-carts/{token}`.
+2. Pass the abandoned cart token in a `GET` request to the [Get an Abandoned Cart](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts/abandoned-carts/getabandonedcarts) endpoint.

-Once you retrieve the `cart_id`, you can use it to fetch and display information about the cart to the shopper via the [Storefront Carts](https://developer.bigcommerce.com/api-reference/storefront/carts) and [Carts](https://developer.bigcommerce.com/api-reference/store-management/carts) APIs.
+Once you retrieve the `cart_id`, you can use it to request information about the cart and display it to the shopper using the [Storefront Carts](https://developer.bigcommerce.com/api-reference/storefront/carts) and [Carts](https://developer.bigcommerce.com/api-reference/store-management/carts) APIs.

 ## Next Steps
 * [Learn how to move the cart to checkout]().